satyajit1025/B42_SDET_002_Test-Titans/README.md

 # B42_SDET_002_Test-Titans
 <img src="https://pay-pal-pioneers-068.vercel.app/assets/winebottle-OpP6Lr1L.png" alt="This is logo" width="150" style="justify-content:center; aligh-items:center;">

+### Introduction
+The **Thirsty Wine** website is an e-commerce platform where users can browse, search, purchase, and review various wines.
+The website also offers features like user registration, login, order management, payment processing, and customer support.
+This test plan outlines the **manual and automation testing** strategy to ensure that all core functionalities work as expected, are user-friendly and perform efficiently across different devices and browsers.

 ## Objective

 To perform Functional and Usability Testing on the Thirsty Wine Web Application, ensure compatibility across various browsers and address any performance issues.